jugla/keyatome/README.md

     password: YOUR_ATOME_PASSWORD
 ```

-**Check that *atome* of HomeAssistant is not activated (i.e. declared in configuration.yaml) to avoid too many request on Atome Server**
+**Check that *atome* of HomeAssistant is not activated (i.e. declared in configuration.yaml) to avoid too many request on Atome Server and conflict name for sensors name**

+## Breaking changes
+The first version reprensents the Atom component in Home Assistant 2021.12.4 (@baqs)
+This library is a fork of this in order to implement new feature.

+For release V0.0.1 and V1.0.0 : the name of sensor are `sensor.key_atome_xxx
+Since release V2.0.0 : the name of sensor are `sensor.atome_xxx` (like HA atome component)

 ## Acknowledgments
 * Thanks to the 1rst implementation performed by BaQs for Home Assistant.